chadac/cacrawford.org/content/about.md

 [React](https://reactjs.org/).
 You can check out my [projects](/projects) to see the stuff I've done.

-I love pretty much everything about computers and math, having dabbled with way too much at any point.
-I also love to think about project workflows and am trying to write a bit more on it -- see [our group for some articles that we've written in that regard](https://medium.com/python-template-for-machine-learning-projects).
+My main interest right now is in the design of engineering-focused Machine Learning workflows.
+Many data scientists are often introduced to software engineering without learning many core concepts about writing reliable and easy-to-read code.
+There are many lessons in software engineering that can help scientists both write better code and build more reliable models.
+See [our group for some articles that we've written in this regard](https://medium.com/python-template-for-machine-learning-projects).

 That's enough about me.
 What I'd really like to talk about right now